18.104.22.168 ParentsNext summary & participation requirements (PP)

 - major personal crisis

-- major personal disruption to a PP recipient's home
+- major personal disruption to a participant's home

-- personal circumstances including, bereavement, community service order, domestic violence or relationship breakdown, declared natural disaster and jury duty
+- personal circumstances including, bereavement, community service order, domestic violence or relationship breakdown, declared natural disaster, jury duty and approved overseas absence

 - temporary confinement due to pregnancy/birth of a child